Though this post was written in 2012, it has been updated to the current day and time and it still applicable. Enjoy!

 WHY THYROID PATIENTS NEED HEALTHY LIVER FUNCTION

-So what happens if your liver isn’t healthy?
+What happens if your liver isn’t healthy?
 Transportation is less optimal, and the deiodination type 1 will change to type 3, meaning T4 will convert to excess RT3!
 And guess what can make your liver unhealthy?
 Continued hypothyroidism, which happens to all too many who are on T4-only medications, or those left undiagnosed due to the TSH.
 Hypothyroidism is worsened with adrenal problems, and low iron.
 And liver function can become unhealthy or stressed if you eat poorly You can read more about all this here.

 In the meantime, what can one do to promote better liver function?
 Milk thistle is one highly recommended way by many (use Milk Thistle supps from the seeds to avoid estrogenic affect).
 Also look into dandelion root /leaf, Sassafras, Burdock, Goldenseal and Yellow Doc root, Red Clover and Echinacea root.
 Ask someone knowledgeable at your local health food store.